douglas-fortunatus/douglas-fortunatus/readme.md

 ### About Me:

-- 🛠 &nbsp; I’m currently working at Tanzania
+- 🛠 &nbsp; I’m currently working in Tanzania
 - 📫 &nbsp; How to reach me on Twitter [@douglasfortunee](https://twitter.com/Douglasfortunee)
 - 💼 &nbsp; Find my resume on [LinkedIn](https://www.linkedin.com/in/douglas-fortunatus-355848199/)
 - 💞️ &nbsp;Follow my github to stay updated on my amazing projects.